Back to Song Library

 FAQ

-Can I play Cavalry March on a 12-hole AC ocarina?
+Can I play Cavalry March on this page?

 Yes.
-This Cavalry March page is set up for 12-hole AC ocarina and keeps the fingering chart, 2/4 phrase layout, and G note center easy to follow in one place.
+This Cavalry March page keeps the fingering chart, 2/4 phrase layout, and G note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Cavalry March?
+Should I use letter notes or numbered notes for Cavalry March?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.